 Material properties play a significant role in the fatigue life of fiberglass-reinforced plastic structures.
 Fiber type and orientation, matrix composition, and fiber-matrix interface are all critical factors that can affect the durability of FRP structures.
 The type of fiber used in the composite has a big impact on its performance.

 The orientation of fibers must match the loading conditions; therefore, the right orientation provides for the best possible strength.
 The matrix composition and the fiber-matrix interface affect the behavior of the composite under loading.
-By optimizing these material properties, the fatigue life of FRP structures can be enhanced, which makes it more reliable and longer-lasting.
+By optimizing these material properties, the fatigue life of FRP structures can be enhanced, thereby increasing reliability and durability.

 Manufacturing process

 The manufacturing process is another crucial factor that affects the fatigue life of FRP structures.
-Resin infusion techniques and quality control during the production process play critical roles in the process.
-Infusion techniques like the vacuum-assisted resin transfer molding process (VARTM) have been proven to work well with FRP structures.
+Resin infusion techniques and quality control during production play critical roles.
+Infusion techniques such as vacuum-assisted resin transfer molding (VARTM) have been shown to be effective for FRP structures.

 High-quality control in the production process is essential in ensuring that the material properties are consistent throughout the material.
 By optimizing the manufacturing process, the reliability and durability of FRP structures can be increased.